Preparing to become a sole practitioner or an SRA-regulated freelance solicitor

 - practising in their own name (rather than under a trading name or through a service company)

-You must get your practice authorised if you provide immigration, claims management or regulated financial services and are not regulated by another suitable regulator.
+You must get your practice authorised if you provide immigration, claims management (including employment claims) or regulated financial services and are not regulated by another suitable regulator.
 See our Firm authorisation guidance for further information.

 You will need to get your practice authorised if you provide reserved legal services, unless you meet the criteria to provide such as an freelance solicitor who offers reserved legal services.
 These criteria are defined in section 10.2(b) of the SRA Authorisation of Individuals Regulations (see below).